Coast Guard, DHS.

 The Commander, Thirteenth Coast Guard District, has issued a temporary deviation from the regulation governing the operation of the First Avenue South Drawbridges across the Duwamish Waterway, mile 2.5, at Seattle, Washington.
 This deviation allows the bridge to temporarily operate only one leaf of the bascule unless notice is provided for double-leaf openings.
-The deviation is necessary to facilitate painting of the structure with its mandatory contaminant containment system in place.
+The deviation is necessary to facilitate painting of the structure with Start Printed Page 56174its mandatory contaminant containment system in place.

 This deviation is effective from 6 a.m.
 September 15 through 6 p.m.
 November 11, 2003.